 ART AND PHOTOGRAPHY GUIDELINES:

 We accept .jpg and .png. files.
 Please do not submit your pieces in pdf.

-- In your email, please indicate your name and what kind of photography or art you are submitting (e.g. Kanika Lawton - Portrait Photography and Drawings) and include a third-person bio in the body of the email.
+- In your email, please organize your subject line like the following example: Kanika Lawton - Portrait Photography and Drawings.
+It is important that you include both your name AND which genres you are submitting to, and include a short third-person bio in the body of the email.
 You may also include a short blurb about the meaning behind each piece, where you find inspiration, etc.

 Please send all poetry, fiction, creative nonfiction, art, and photography to email@example.com